experimentarium/times/docs/part-2/06-equations.md

 ### Non-binding user constraints

 Non-binding user constraints of any type (intoduced for reporting purposes) can be defined in the same way as binding constraints, but using the \'N\' lim type when specifying the UC_RHSxxx constant, with any value defined for it (--1 is recommended).
 Non-binding user constraints can only be defined when user constraint variables are enabled (i.e. when using the option \$SET VAR_UC YES).
 The levels of the non-ninding constraints (i.e. the levels of the slack variables) are reported in the PAR_UCSL reporting attribute (see Section 3.3).

+[^39]: The actual implementation of OBJ in the GAMS program is different from the one described in the documentation, since the annualizing of the various cost components is not performed in the GAMS code of the OBJ equation, but rather in the reporting section of the program, for improved code performance.
+However, despite the simplification, the GAMS code results in an objective function that is fully equivalent to the one in this documentation.

+[^40]: This is the default definition adopted for *CRF*, corresponding to beginning-of-year discounting.
+For other discounting options, see Section .

+[^41]: Ideally, it would be desirable that cases 1 be used only for those investments that have no lead time (and thus no interest during construction).
+However, if cases 1 are employed even for projects with significant IDC's, these should have their IDC included in the investment cost.

+[^43]: GAMS moves all constants (e.g. past investments) on the RHS and the variables on the LHS of the equation.
+In the listing file the primal value of the equation can be found in the solution report under the LEVEL column.
+The RHS value is given under the column UPPER column in case of a \<= inequality and in the LOWER column for a \>= inequality.
+For an equality LOWER, LEVEL and UPPER value are the same.

+[^44]: The primal value and the RHS constant of an equation can be found in the GAMS listing file in solution report part.
+The LEVEL value column corresponds to the primal value, the LOWER level value equals the RHS of a constraint of type \>= and the UPPER level value equals the RHS of a constraint of a type \<=.

+[^45]: If the coefficient UC_ACT, UC_FLO, etc. is greater than one, it represents an annual growth rate, while a coefficient smaller than one describes an annual decay rate.